 During your oral cancer screening, Dr. Ollech will search for unusual bumps or appearance of the cheeks, on the tongue, or around the gums.
 She will ask you about your family history and any symptoms you may be experiencing.
-The inside of your mouth will be examined using the special Vizilite Plus light tube.
+The inside of your mouth will be examined using the ViziLite Plus light tube.

 Why are Oral Cancer Screenings so Important?

-Even if you have not noticed any signs or symptoms, the Visilite Plus can detect early stage areas that you can’t see.
+Even if you have not noticed any signs or symptoms, the ViziLite Plus can detect early stage areas that you can’t see.
 The earlier you can detect oral cancer, the higher your chance of recovery will be.

-Who Is At Risk?
+Who Is At Risk For Oral Cancer?

-- Smokers (cigarettes, cigars, pipes, hooka and other inhaled products)
+- Smokers (cigarettes, cigars, pipes, hooka, and other inhaled products).

-- Alcohol consumption is a risk factor
+- Alcohol consumption is a risk factor.

-- Certain genetic disorders increase risk of oral cancer
+- Certain genetic disorders increase risk of oral cancer.

-- People who have been exposed to HPV (Human Papilloma Viruses)
+- People who have been exposed to HPV (Human Papilloma Viruses).

-- Betel leaf chewers
+- Betel leaf chewers.

-Some of the Warning Signs of Oral Cancer Include:
+Some of the Warning Signs of Oral Cancer Include

-- White spots on your gums, lips, cheeks or tongue
+- White spots on your gums, lips, cheeks, or tongue.

-- Bleeding in the mouth
+- Bleeding in the mouth.

-- Oral numbness
+- Oral numbness.

-- Sores on cheeks and gums that do not heal
+- Sores on cheeks and gums that do not heal.

-- Swelling in or around the oral cavity
+- Swelling in or around the oral cavity.

 Early detection and prevention can turn a potentially tragic story into a happy one.
 Call us at Dental Design of Rockland to schedule your quick and easy oral cancer screening today.